A SHORT HISTORY OF BRIGHTON

 By Tim Lambert

-The city of Brighton began as a small Saxon village.
+Brighton began as a small Saxon village.
 The Saxons landed in Sussex in the 5th century AD and they founded the kingdom of Sussex including the village of Brighton.
 It was once called Beorthelm's tun (Beorthelm's farm or village).
 Centuries later it grew into the city of Brighton.
 Fishermen lived in Brighton as well as the farmers.
 The farmers lived in a village above a cliff and the fishermen lived under this cliff on the foreshore.

 The Church of St Bartholomew in Brighton was first recorded in 1185 (although it may well have been there much earlier).